"Early Evening, Central Paris" oil 30"x 40"

 I am teaching two international workshops in 2018 and 2019.
 First is October 6-13, 2018, in Umbria, Italy.
 For more information, phone Martha Jordan at 206.715.6663 / firstname.lastname@example.org

 Second is May 5-15, 2019, in the Scottish Highlands in Scotland, UK.
 Hosted by Jack Richeson & Co., Inc. For more information, contact Colleen Richeson-Maxey at 920.738.0744 or 800.233.2404 / email@example.com

-The changing color, the ever-shifting lights, the energy of moving figures and traffic, the bustling market and busy shops...
-I strive to capture the energy and uniqueness of everyday life.
-I paint how we see and this is very much by design: I strive to create a three dimensional view on a two dimensional surface.
+The changing color, the ever-shifting lights, the energy of moving figures and traffic, the bustling markets and busy shops....
+I strive to capture the energy and uniqueness or everyday life.
+I paint how we see and this is very much by design; I strive to create a three dimensional view on a two dimensional surface.

 My eye is attracted to the effect of light and energy - the moment that turns your head and makes you take a second look.
 Everything is a combination of abstract shapes that combine to form a representation of life.
 With my paintings, I enlist the viewer's eye to interpret the detail that is only loosely implied.

 Desmond O'Hagan Interview

 I was recently interviewed by Tamarah Ellen from TAMARAH'S CLOSET on YouTube.
 You can see the replay of this live interview at: